claireweiz/weather_dashboard/README.md

 You can follow the setup tips to complete Django environment settings, and run my app in your local server.

-Copy the following command in the terminal to download the code:
+First,copy and paste the following command in the terminal to download my code:
 ```
 git clone https://github.com/claireweiz/weather_dashboard.git
 ```

-Run the following command to visit 'the_weather_env' repository:
+Run the following command to change to the 'the_weather_env' directory:
 ```
 ~$ cd weather_dashboard/the_weather_env
 ```

-In 'the_weather_env' repository, run the following commands:
+ Now that you are in 'the_weather_env' directory, run the following commands to download the two modules below and then activate the environment:
 ```
 ~$ pipenv install django
 ~$ pipenv install requests
 ~$ pipenv shell
 ```
-While the virtual environment is activated, run the following commands:
+When the virtual environment has been activated, run the following commands:
 ```
 (the_weather_env) ~$ cd the_weather
 (the_weather_env) ~$ python manage.py runserver